h2oast/vagrant-projects/postgresql/15.2/README.md

 ## Getting started

-1. Clone this repository `git clone https://github.com/loadrunit/vagrant-postgresql`
+1. Clone this repository `git clone https://github.com/loadrunit/vagrant-projects`
-2. Change into the `vagrant-postgresql/15.2` directory
+2. Change into the `vagrant-projects/postgresql/15.2` directory
-3. Download the installation zip file (`postgresql-15.2.tar.bz2`) from PostgreSQL official website into this directory - first time only:
+3. Download the source code zip file (`postgresql-15.2.tar.bz2`) from PostgreSQL official website into this directory - first time only:
 4. Run `vagrant up`
    1. The first time you run this it will provision everything and may take a while.
 Ensure you have a good internet connection as the scripts will update the VM to the latest via `yum`.
    2. The installation can be customized, if desired (see [Configuration](#configuration)).